garethdmm/gryphon/docs/source/installation.rst

 #.
 While technically optional, we highly recommend that you use virtualenv_ to create an isolated python environment in which to install Gryphon.

 #.
 Install the gryphon package.
+You can install the latest version hosted in the python package index using pip.

    .. code-block:: bash